Bacarri Rambo Arrested, Former NFL Safety Being Held On Rape Allegation

 Rambo’s arrest record on the Clarke County Sheriff’s Office website shows he was booked at 10:02 p.m.
 Monday evening.
 Bond was not set at the time of arrest; Rambo will likely receive a bond hearing within the next few days.
 According to the Athens-Clarke County Unified Government’s website, “bond hearings will take place at 8:30 am by video conference in the Magistrate Court courtroom.”

 Police began their investigation into the rape allegations on January 13, responded to a call at 1:17 a.m. at the Georgia Heights Apartments in downtown Athens, Georgia.
-Rambo lives in an apartment in the complex.
-According to the police report, however, the incident did not occur at the apartment, per the Athens Banner-Herald.
+Rambo lives in an apartment in the complex, per the Athens Banner-Herald.
+The call came from a man who said that he had picked up the victim from the complex after she called him, saying that she had been raped by a man who lived there.

+A press release by the police read that the victim was a student at the University of Georgia.
+According to the Athens Banner-Herald report, the victim told investigators that she knew the person the committed the act and showed them an Instagram profile that appeared to belong to the former player.
+She was then taken to the city’s Family Protection Center.

-Rambo has spent the past two college football seasons in the city while serving as a member of the Bulldogs’ support staff.
+Rambo has spent the past two college football seasons living in Athens while serving as a member of the Bulldogs’ support staff.
 After originally joining the staff as an intern, Rambo has more recently served as a defensive graduate assistant.
+A Georgia athletics representative said on Monday that Rambo was no longer on the staff, but he may have taken classes at the university during the spring semester.
+In the Bulldogs’ spring football media guide, Rambo is still listed as a member of the staff.

+Rambo played for the Bulldogs between 2009 and 2012, starting for three of those years at strong safety and earning an All-America selection in 2011.
+His 16 career interceptions with the Bulldogs are tied for the all-time program lead.
+After leaving Georgia, Rambo was drafted in the sixth round of the 2013 NFL draft by the Redskins.
+Following a rocky rookie season, Rambo was waived by Washington only two games into the 2014 season.
+He would finish the year with the Buffalo Bills and return to the team the following season before spending his final year in the NFL with the Miami Dolphins.